 The Bodhisatta was once a crown prince.
 The king greatly valued his chaplain and made him a judge, even though he took bribes and cheated people.
 One time a victim of the chaplain’s corruption left the court after losing his suit, even though he had paid a bribe, and saw the Bodhisatta.
 This man fell at the Bodhisatta’s feet and begged him to tell the king the truth about the chaplain.
 The Bodhisatta pitied the man, so he took him back to the courthouse and judged the case himself, finding in the man’s favor and granting him the disputed property.
-The king heard loud applause burst from the courtroom and when told the reason for it he appointed the Bodhisatta as judge.
+The king heard loud applause burst from the courtroom, and when told the reason for it he appointed the Bodhisatta as judge.
 The chaplain, suddenly unable to collect bribes, decided to kill the Bodhisatta.

 The king was not religious, but after dreaming about heaven he asked his chaplain how to get there.
 Seizing the opportunity, the chaplain told the king he must perform the fourfold sacrifice (killing four of each kind of living creature; from humans to bulls to birds) including four of his wives, sons, and daughters, and four leading merchants.
 The king told him to arrange it promptly.

 While the chaplain ordered a sacrificial pit dug, the king detained his condemned family members and merchants, who were filled with fear and sorrow.
 He also had his men take his best elephants, horses, mules, and bulls to the pit and go around gathering all the other animals.
 Citizens protested in the streets and the king’s mother and father pleaded in tears with the king to stop this monstrous act, explaining that killing puts people on the road to hell, not heaven.
 But the king trusted his chaplain more than anyone else and he would do whatever it took to get into heaven, no matter that killing his family was breaking his heart.
-The Bodhisatta knew the chaplain was seeking revenge for losing his job as judge, and only wanted him dead – calling for a fourfold sacrifice was a ruse to hide this fact from the king.
-So he felt a strong obligation to save the others’ lives.
+The Bodhisatta knew that the chaplain was seeking revenge for losing his job as judge, and only wanted him dead – calling for a fourfold sacrifice was a ruse to hide this fact from the king.
+So he felt a strong obligation to save all the other lives.

-Throughout the rest of the day, the Bodhisatta and many others, pleaded with the king to come to reason.
+Throughout the rest of the day the Bodhisatta and many others pleaded with the king to come to reason.
 If this was truly the path to heaven, people said, then let the chaplain kill his family first.
 Three times the king canceled the sacrifice and had everyone released.
 But each time the chaplain angrily rushed to the palace and the king always succumbed to his sway, ordering the victims recaptured.

 In the Lifetime of the Buddha

 The first archer got the Buddha in his sights and drew his bow, but he was filled with the fear of death and could not shoot.
 The Buddha noticed the archer and told him to come near.
 He fell at the Buddha’s feet, confessed his plan, and begged forgiveness, which was granted.
 The Buddha explained dharma and then told him to go home by a different road than that ordered by Devadatta.
-The Buddha took Devadatta’s road and met the other arches, preaching dharma and telling there where to walk so as not to fall into Devadatta’s trap.
-Their lives saved by the Buddha, the archers became disciples of the Buddha and acquired arahantship.
+The Buddha took Devadatta’s road and met the other arches, preaching dharma and telling them where to walk so as not to fall into Devadatta’s trap.
+Their lives saved by the Buddha, the archers became disciples and acquired arahantship.

-When the Buddha heard some disciples discussing the incident, he told them this story so they knew Devadatta had also tried to kill many people in the past as part of a plan to kill him.
+When the Buddha heard some disciples discussing the incident, he told them this story so they knew that Devadatta had also tried to kill many people in the past as part of a plan to kill him.